NEW MEXICO JUNIOR COLLEGE

 • If a webcam is required, you will be recorded during the test to ensure you're using only permitted resources

-The Little, Brown Essential Handbook by Jane Aaron.
+Harbrace Essentials with Resources Writing in Disciplines 2nd Edition by Cheryl Glenn & Loretta Gray (ISBN-10: 1285451813).
 This resource has been adopted by New Mexico Junior College as the common reference book for students to use for writing assignments in their courses.
+This book is available at the NMJC bookstore.

 You can buy your books online at the NMJC Bookstore.